Academany/fabzero/basic/git.md

 git clone paste-the-address-here.git
 ```

-> Exercise: Clone the Fab Zero class repository in your computer using the SSH connection.
+> **Learning by doing:** Clone the Fab Zero class repository in your computer using the SSH connection.

 ## Basic git workflow
 This is the basic git workflow.
 Once you have made all changes to your website (hopefully daily), upload those changes to the repository. **Very important:** Do not miss any step, and do them in order.